macoj/swarm_interaction_network/README.md

-# Analyzing Swarm Intelligence
+# Assessing swarm intelligence techniques
-Assessing a swarm intelligence technique by analyzing the interactions of the individuals.
+Here we assess a swarm intelligence technique by examining the interactions of the individuals.
 This is still a working-in-progress project.
 Some tutorials on how to use this code follows:

 * [[Tutorial 1]](Tutorial_1.ipynb) How to perform simple analysis.